Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 }
 ```

-Additionally, spawning a key requires a macro string called "door", which matches the door this key belongs to.
+Additionally, spawning a key requires a macro string called "door", which matches the door the key belongs to.